codereached/openstack-compute-api/README.md

 consumer-level interfaces may force some needed cleanup and clarity of internal Nova programming interfaces, allowing an operator-level API to work directly with more internal interfaces.
 Something to think about...

+## What Happened to Availability Zones?

+Personally, I feel it is a mistake to continue to use the Amazon concept of an availability zone in OpenStack, as it brings with it the connotation from AWS EC2 that each zone is an independent failure domain.
+This characteristic of EC2 availability zones is not enforced in OpenStack Nova or Cinder, and therefore creates a false expectation for Nova users.

+In addition to the above problem with incongruent expectations, the other problem with Nova's use of the EC2 availability zone concept is that availability zones are not hierarchical -- due to the fact that EC2 AZs are independent failure domains.
+Not having the possibility of structuring AZs hierarchically limits the ways in which Nova may be deployed -- just see the cells API for the manifestation of this problem.

+In this proposed next version of the Nova API, I have dropped the concept of an EC2 availability zone and introduced the concept of a generic container structure that can be infinitely hierarchical in nature, including overlapping hierarchies.

+This generic container is called a **placement** in the proposed vNext API.

+A placement may have zero or more child placements.
+Multiple placements may exist that have no parent placement -- in other words, there may be multiple "root" placements; there is not a single massive hierarchy of placements.

+When a user of the vNext Compute API launches one or more servers (using the `POST /projects/{project/servers` API call), the user may specify a placement ID in the request payload.
+The launched servers will be scheduled to run in that placement or any of the placement's child placements.